-Do I really need a personal injury attorney?
+Do I really need a personal injury attorney in Colorado Springs?

 If you were involved in a minor accident and did not suffer serious injuries, it may be possible for you to negotiate a fair settlement with the at-fault party’s insurance company on your own.
 If you were involved in a more serious accident or settlement negotiations with the insurance company break down, you probably need to hire a personal injury lawyer to represent your interests.
 There are some cases that almost always require representation by a qualified personal injury attorney.